 Vice President of Procurement, Dorsett Hospitality

 The youngest daughter of property magnate David Chiu and his wife Nancy, Josephine Chiu has joined sister Winnie at Dorsett Hospitality, an arm of her father’s multinational conglomerate, Far East Consortium International.
-She complete stints at Goldman Sachs and Deutsche Bank before joining the family business in 2009, and as Vice President of Procurement, the King’s College alum now oversees countless hotels across the world.
+She completed stints at Goldman Sachs and Deutsche Bank before joining the family business in 2009, and as Vice President of Procurement, the King’s College alum now oversees countless hotels across the world.

-Karson Choi Ka-tsan
+Karson Ka Tsan Choi

-Founder and Chairman, Unique Timepieces Group
+Founder and Chairman, Unique Timepieces

-Heir apparent to the Early Light International empire, Karson Choi joined his father, Francis, after graduating from the University of Southern California.
+Group Heir-apparent to the Early Light International empire, Karson Choi joined his father, Francis, after graduating from the University of Southern California.
 Having cut his teeth with toy-making and real estate, he was entrusted with the family’s watch-retailing arm, Halewinner.
 Choi successfully rebranded the company as Unique Timepieces in 2017, showcasing 30-plus brands at boutiques in Hong Kong and Macau.